 27. Tie Up Asymmetrical Top

 Looking for DIY old clothes ideas for your off-shoulder?
 This tie-up asymmetrical top allows you to have the best fit because of its side ties.
 Just be careful not to leave the strands too long, as they can look a bit unfinished.

 28. Tee To Lace Tank Refashion

 I’ve found it’s much better to attach the lace detailing on the collar first before cutting the preferred neckline.
-That way, if you decide midway you’d prefer a change, you can do so without feeling restricted from the remaining fabric of the tee.
+That way, if you decide midway to make changes, you can do so without feeling restricted from the remaining fabric of the tee.

 29. Boat Neck Blouse

 30. Back Bow Tee